Edgenius/PlatoDocSite/content/_index.md

 # PlatoForms Documentation

 PlatoForms is a service to help you convert your PDF into a common form in web page.
 Filling out the PDF is always challenge.
-Even you make a fillable PDF file, your customers may still don't know how to fill it in.
-In contrast, the form in web page is a common way to collect data.
+Even you make a fillable PDF file, your customers may still don't know how to fill out.
+In contrast, the form in web page is an easy way to collect data.
 Everyone knows how to use it if he/she knows how to surf the Internet!

 PlatoForms helps to conquer this problem.
 You can use its form builder to create a web form which links the form fields to your PDF.
 When your customers are filling in the form in web page, they even don't know they are filling out a PDF!
-Once PlatoForms gets the submission, it will convert the data into your PDF and notify you.
+When PlatoForms gets the submission, it immediately converts the submitted data into your PDF and notify you.

 PlatoForms is a good way to collect data from your customers or your team members.
 But it is not suitable for: